.png)

 Contest Rules

-1.Poems must be on the theme Winter.
+1.Poems must be on the theme SUMMER.
 At the same time vulgar, profane and adult content is not permitted.
 Every submission that follows the rules outlined here will be considered for publication.

 2.More then one poem may be submitted (Maximum 3) but must be entered as a separate submission and entry fee.